Additivity of disjoint interval entanglement in quasiparticle excited states: Introduction

 \section{Introduction}

 Quantitative measures of entanglement between subsystems of quantum systems are important in quantum information theory \cite{Plenio:2007zz}.
-For two subsystems $A,B$ in a pure state $|\psi\rag$, the entanglement entropy is calculated as the von Neumann entropy of the reduced density matrix (RDM) $\r_A=\tr_B|\psi\rag\lag\psi|$ \cite{Bennett:1995ra,Popescu:1996hm} \be S_A = - \tr_A ( \r_A \log \r_A ). \ee The case of a mixed state is more complicated.
-Quantum entanglement between two subsystems $A$ and $B$ in a mixed state $\r_{AB}$ is an intriguing problem, and various entanglement measures have been proposed.
-In this paper, we consider three mixed state entanglement measures, namely reflected entropy, mutual information, and logarithmic negativity.
+For two subsystems $A,B$ in a pure state $|\psi\rag$, the entanglement entropy is calculated as the von Neumann entropy of the reduced density matrix (RDM) $\r_A=\tr_B|\psi\rag\lag\psi|$ \cite{Bennett:1995ra,Popescu:1996hm} \be S_A = - \tr_A ( \r_A \log \r_A ). \ee The mixed-state case is more complicated.
+In a pure one-dimensional system, two disjoint intervals \(A\) and \(B\) typically form a mixed state \(\rho_{AB}\).
+Quantifying the quantum entanglement between the two disjoint intervals in this setting is an intriguing challenge that has inspired various measures.
+In this paper, we consider three mixed state entanglement measures, namely reflected entropy, mutual information, and logarithmic negativity, for two disjoint intervals in one-dimensional systems excited by a finite number of quasiparticles.

 From $\r_{AB}$, one introduces auxiliary systems $A',B'$ and constructs the canonical purification for $AB$ \be |\sqrt{\r_{AB}}\rag = ( \sqrt{\r_{AB}} \otimes I_{A'B'} ) \sum_{i,\a} |\psi^A_i\psi^B_\a\psi^{A'}_i\psi^{B'}_\a\rag, \ee where $\{\psi^A_i\}$ and $\{\psi^B_\a\}$ are canonical bases of the Hilbert spaces $\cH_A$ and $\cH_B$, respectively.
 The reflected entropy is then obtained from the RDM $\r_{AA'}=\tr_{BB'}|\sqrt{\r_{AB}}\rag\lag\sqrt{\r_{AB}}|$ as \cite{Dutta:2019gen} \be S_R(A:B) = - \tr_{AA'} ( \r_{AA'} \log \r_{AA'} ). \ee From the RDMs $\r_A=\tr_B \r_{AB}$ and $\r_B=\tr_A \r_{AB}$, the mutual information is defined as \cite{Nielsen:2010oan} \be I(A:B) = - \tr_A ( \r_A \log \r_A ) - \tr_B ( \r_B \log \r_B ) + \tr_{AB} ( \r_{AB} \log \r_{AB} ). \ee The logarithmic negativity is given by \cite{Vidal:2002zz,Plenio:2005cwa} \be E_N(A:B) = \log \tr_{AB} | \r_{AB}^{T_B} |, \ee where the partial transpose $T_B$ acts as \be \big( |\psi^A_i\psi^B_\a \rag \lag \psi^A_j\psi^B_\b | \big)^{T_B} = |\psi^A_i\psi^B_\b \rag \lag \psi^A_j\psi^B_\a |. \ee These measures satisfy the inequality \cite{Dutta:2019gen} \be S_R(A:B) \geq I(A:B). \ee For general discussion, we denote the three entanglement measures collectively by $\cX$ \be \cX(A:B), ~~ \cX=S_R,I,E_N. \ee